 We never lend or sell our mailing list.
 If you no longer wish to be on this list, you can unsubscribe by clicking the “unsubscribe” link at the end.

-ANNOUNCEMENTS ARE ON AN EVERY OTHER WEEK SCHEDULE.
+ANNOUNCEMENTS ARE SENT OUT EVERY OTHER WEEK.

 INTERNATIONAL WOMEN’S DAY POETRY READING

 The New Soapstone: Celebrating Women Writers

 We are pleased to announce that we are now offering two new opportunities for readers and writers in Oregon and Southwest Washington.

 Small Grants to an Individual Woman or an Ad Hoc Group of Women

 These funds are to support events and study groups celebrating the work of women writers.
 The application process is simple and the time between applying and notification short.
 For the first year, Soapstone board members will serve as the grant review committee.

 All events and study groups will be open to the public and offered at no charge.